envato-archive/medusa/README.md

 Phase 1
 - Clean up inner workings to provide streaming feedback and centralised result format from the master.
 - Tidy the tests to the point that they run without any additional configuration.
+- Worker or Runner errors propogate to master.

 Phase 2
 - Separate changes made to work with rails into an easy-to-use setup/generator (bundle local, requiring environment, etc)